Quicker Two or more notes played simultaneously; a group of three or more notes played or sung at the same time to create harmony. Entry in Finale

 Save Your Chord Library for Reuse

-In order for this to work in all your documents, be sure to save your Finale chord library, if you’ve customized it, and load it into other documents, including new ones, or your Templates or Default Documents.
-Note that Finale templates might have different chord libraries, depending on the font used in the template.
+In order for this to work in all your documents, be sure to save your Finale chord library, if you’ve customized it, and load it into other documents, including new ones, or your Templates or Default Documents. a symbol used to represent a specific pitch and duration that Finale templates might have different chord libraries, depending on the font used in the template.
 If you do that, it’ll always work.